evalapplydotorg/tblm-private/content/posts/2021-08-01-collateral-damage-by-suchitra-sukumar.md

 author: Suchitra Sukumar
 category: fiction
 issue: 54
+summary: "This may be the Age of the Pandemic, but human nature hasn't changed.
-summary: "That women need men is beyond dispute.
+  For example, that women need men is beyond dispute.
 As our ancients used to say, a woman without a man is like a fish without a bicycle.
 In Suchitra Sukumar's story, a man contemplates his replacement bicycle.  "
 slug: ?p=1283
 type: post
 year: "2021"